Updated: Jul 14

 I want to be in the heart of things, seeing it for myself, hearing things as they should be, not muffled or distorted by walls and gates…

-… I want to be there with The King, seeing Him, hearing Him, connecting with Him… and the amazing thing is, He wants that too.
+… I want to be there with The King, seeing Him, hearing Him, connecting with Him… and the incredible thing is, He wants that too.